 1. Don't overestimate the competition (especially in a small niche)

-Every time you search for something online, Google tries to bring you the best available content.
+Every time you search for something, Google tries to bring you the best available content.
 Relevancy, quality, and backlinks are just a few of the factors that Google considers.

 So if Google decided that my old blog should rank for 20 or so keywords, then that tells me the competition for those search queries is quite low.